The Speaker of the Nauru parliament has accused five MPs suspended from the house of high treason.

-The MPs, who believe their constitutional rights have been infringed, are seeking legal redress, but have been frustrated by the government's removal of the chief justice.
+The suspended MPs, who believe their constitutional rights have been infringed, are seeking legal redress, but have been frustrated by the government's removal of the Chief Justice.

 Two weeks ago their salaries were stopped and phones and offices taken.